grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 ## The Five Pillars of Urban Fantasy RPGs

 Where to begin? *Curseborne* is about 400 pages which is relatively short for an *Onyx Path* core book, but it's dense, including five splats, about thirty sub-splats and at least 3 magic systems.
-That's a lot, and I'm not particularly interested in covering a lot of the material particularly the mechanics and sub-systems.
-I want to focus on the setting itself.
+That's a lot, and I'm not particularly interested in covering the mechanics and sub-systems.
+What I want to do is focus on the setting itself.

-So what makes a great urban fantasy setting?
-In my opinion there are five, core pillars of urban fantasy roleplaying games that make a setting sublime.
+So what makes an urban fantasy setting great?
+In my opinion, there are five pillars of urban fantasy roleplaying games that make a setting sublime.
 The elements that I feel made games like VtM great.
 They are as follows:

 1. Monsters
 2. Dark World